florianbuerger/florianbuerger.com/content/work.md

 ## How much do you charge?

 My rate is `80€`/hour or `3,000€`/week for short term projects or smaller chunks of work.
-If you need more work done, contact me and I am sure we can work something out.
+If you need more work done, contact me, and I am sure we can work something out.

 ## What technologies do you use?

 Nowadays I try to write new code in Swift as much as possible.
-I know the transition to Swift 3 will be big in the coming months but I think it is worth it.
-Swift is clearly the future.
-Of course, Objective-C won't go away any time soon.
+Swift is clearly the future for developing for Apple's platforms.
+Of course, Objective-C won't go away anytime soon.

-Since I programmed exclusively in Objective-C for the past years I retain a deep understanding of the language and nearly all Cocoa Touch frameworks.
+Since I programmed exclusively in Objective-C for the past years, I retain a deep understanding of the language and nearly all Cocoa Touch frameworks.

 I tend to stick to Apple iOS architecture guidelines as close as possible.
-Sometimes it may not be the most elegant solution but it gets the job done and minimizes maintenance work in future OS releases.
+Sometimes it may not be the most elegant solution, but it gets the job done and minimizes maintenance work in future OS releases.

-Usually I write unit tests only for the model and controller layer.
-UI tests are awesome but require a huge amount of setup work and maintainance.
-They are suitable if I work on one project for a long time over many releases but most of the time they aren't worth the time investment.
-I use them to automate taking screenshots tought (thanks to [fastlane](https://fastlane.tools)).
+Usually, I write unit tests only for the model and controller layer.
+UI tests are excellent but require an enormous amount of setup work and maintenance.
+They are suitable if I work on one project for a long time over many releases, but most of the time they aren't worth the time investment.
+I use them to automate taking screenshots though (thanks to [fastlane](https://fastlane.tools)).

-For web projects I try to keep the amount of tools and frameworks as small as possible.
+For web projects, I try to keep the amount of tools and frameworks as small as possible.
 I am a big fan of [hugo](https://gohugo.io), which I used to build this site.
-I am playing around with `React` but I am still overwhelmed by the sheir amount of bits and pieces _required_ for a modern web app.
+I am playing around with `React` but I am still overwhelmed by the sheer amount of bits and pieces _required_ for a modern web app.

 ## Can you design?